caiodesign/es-quick-starter/readme.md

 # ECMAScript quick starter!

 A simple package that helps you to developing with ECMAScript 6+ just running a simple command line.
-Contains Webpack,, Webpack Server, Babel and uglify.
+Contains Webpack 4, Webpack Server, Babel and uglify.
 Require Node.JS to serve and compile.

 ## Getting Started

 These instructions will helps you to running the project on your local machine for development.

 ## Prerequisites

 ```
 Node.JS 8+
 ```

 ## Installing